Chapter 34:

 “Status?!
 Fuggin’ bad, Iz!”

 “It’s using a shift spell?”
-I asked, poking a head over monster corpses in the direction the caster had fired.
+I asked, scanning the courtyard in the direction the caster had fired.

-“Screw you, you dirty knif—.”
-His tone changed as he flipped to swipe at her core, but it was already over.
+“Screw you,” His tone changed as he flipped to swipe at her core.
+"Knife-eared bi—"

-Aesandoral dodged back, and with a flash of red energy at the tip of her arrow, an explosion rocked the earthen form.
-Stone fragments scattered across the road, blending in with the rest of the carnage.
+But he wouldn't finish his slur as the fight was already over.
+Aesandoral dodged back, and with a flash of red energy at the tip of her arrow, an explosion rocked the earthen bully's form.
+Stone fragments scattered across the road, blending in with the rest of the carnage before flashing with light and disappearing.

-Then, a pair of sinister bolts of energy cut across the battlefield towards the raging archer.
+A pair of sinister bolts of energy cut across the battlefield towards the raging archer.
+But Aesandoral had sensed it and, gracefully backflipping out of the way, she locked her gaze on the threat like a feral animal.

 “Sixty feet!”
-I shouted out from my pinned position.
+I shouted out over the courtyard.
 “The caster will be within sixty feet of their last location.”

-Two blasts hit the troll corpse beside my head.
+Two blasts hit the building behind me, barely missing my shoulder.
 Instinctively ducking down lower with Rionriv, I covered her head and scanned the area around us.
+The caster was closer now, focusing its attention on the center of the cobble courtyard where we all stood—except Sharzin, who was still well hidden.

-I remembered writing this spell into the story and giving it both an upside and a downside.
+I remembered writing the spell being used into the story and giving it both an upside and a downside.
 The upside was that you escaped the worst of combat most of the time.
 But the downside?
 If you didn’t end your target quickly, it became predictable by mid-combat.

 “Think so.
 I got four, you two, Zin two, Aes three.”